Chris’ Spoke-mangling SE to NW Cycle

 Fashion Show 2011

 We held our second fashion show on Monday 11th July and had a packed house!
-Thank you to everyone that came along we raised £332 .65.
-Most managed to bag some bargins while enjoying a glass of wine and watching the show.
+Thank you to everyone that came along we raised £332.65.
+Most managed to bag some bargains while enjoying a glass of wine and watching the show.

 Golf For Emma 2011